jacques-decazes/brevifolia-gatsby-forestry/content/posts/on-the-geneology-of-morals.md

 ---

 title: On the Geneology of Morals
 date: 2019-08-16T22:37:31.000Z
 hero_image: "../images/jj-ying-7JX0-bfiuxQ-unsplash.jpg"
 author: Friedrich Nietzsche

----
-So all respect to the good spirits that may govern in these historians of morality!
+---So all respect to the good spirits that may govern in these historians of morality!
 But it’s certainly a pity that they lack the historical spirit itself, that they’ve been left in the lurch by all the good spirits of history!
 Collectively they all think essentially unhistorically, in the traditional manner of philosophers.
 Of that there is no doubt.
 The incompetence of their genealogies of morals reveals itself at the very beginning, where the issue is to determine the origin of the idea and of the judgment “good.”

 “People,” so they proclaim, “originally praised unegoistic actions and called them good from the perspective of those for whom they were done, that is, those for whom such actions were useful.
 Later people forgot how this praise began, and because unegoistic actions had, according to custom, always been praised as good, people then simply felt them as good, as if they were something inherently good.”